tabler:menu-2

 Why is Alaska's credit card debt so high?

-Alaska has the highest average credit card debt per consumer in the country at roughly $8,800.
+Alaska has the highest average credit card debt per consumer in the country at $7,863, according to TransUnion data — about 19% above the national average of $6,580.
 Geographic isolation drives up the cost of everything — groceries, healthcare, utilities, and transportation are all significantly more expensive than the lower 48.

 Is debt settlement legal in Alaska?